mlvk/watermelon-juice/README.md

 # Watermelon Juice

-Used by the road team to manage orders and inventory on the road.
+Used by the road team to manage orders and inventory on the road..

 ## Prerequisites